scottstanfield/newmac/readme.md

 7. HOMEBREW
 ===========
 Install [brew][8] before changing shells since it requires /bin/sh.

+> Note: if you haven't already installed the Apple development tools
+> `brew` will detect this and prompt you to do so.
+Install the command
+> line tools, not the entire Xcode.

 Instructions located at http://mxcl.github.com/homebrew/.
 MacPorts users should read [why they should switch to brew][9].